 The Guitar Playing Accelerator makes tracking your musical progress very simple (and fun).

-STEP 3: Identify The Fastest Way To Get Where You Want To Go
+Choosing The Right Guitar Exercises Step #3: Identify The Fastest Way To Get Where You Want To Go

 After you identify your musical weaknesses, look for (or create) guitar practice items that close the gaps in your musical skills most quickly.

 Expert guitar teachers turn general guitar exercises into specific practice items that solve your musical frustrations and accelerate your progress.

 This video shows how to customize guitar exercises to solve your specific musical challenges:

-Beware of guitar teachers who give you random exercises but don’t explain how they help you overcome your specific guitar playing weaknesses.
+Beware of guitar teachers who give you random guitar exercises but don’t explain how they help you overcome your specific guitar playing weaknesses.

-STEP 4: Get The Best Road Maps Possible
+Choosing The Right Guitar Exercises Step #4: Get The Best Road Maps Possible

 Practicing the right guitar exercises isn’t enough to become a great guitar player.
 You must also practice them in the right order and in the right way.
-Effective guitar practice schedules are your roadmaps to musical mastery.
-They help you to:
+Effective practice schedules are key for reaching guitar playing goals.

-STEP 5: Track Your Musical Progress Consistently
+Choosing The Right Guitar Exercises Step #5: Track Your Musical Progress Consistently

 You must track your progress with every exercise you practice.
-This tells you:

-Use the steps in this article to find the right guitar practice exercises for yourself and practice them effectively.
+Use the steps in this article to find the right guitar exercises for yourself and practice them effectively.
 This ensures rapid and consistent progress in your guitar playing.

 Learn how to accelerate your guitar playing faster than you ever thought possible.